edeneault/pyfe_capstone_hikingtrails/README.md

 #### Additional Notes

-On a personal note, this project was very educational for me.
+On a personal note, this project was very educational.
 I enjoyed working on it and learning how to solve the inevitable problems that come up in the process.
 Every small measure of success bolstered my resolve to complete it as best as my newfound knowledge would allowed.
 Certainly, in a larger scope of project, there are many areas that could be developed further, structured in a more elegant and economical manner.
 The code is available to download, if anyone wishes to make contributions, improvements, recommendations or any comment, I look forward to read/reply.